-In order to save money and travel time between the ceremony and reception venue, couples are often looking to have them both at the same place.
+In order to save money and travel time between the ceremony and reception venue, couples often look to have them both at the same place.
 Some countries require that the venue has a license to hold ceremonies, so this is also an important thing to check while doing the site visit.

 What equipment is provided?

-Some venues provide tables, chairs, cutlery & crockery, linen and AV equipment, while others will provide just the basics or maybe nothing but the space itself!
+Some venues provide tables, chairs, cutlery & crockery, linens, and AV equipment, while others will provide just the basics or maybe nothing but the space itself!
 It is always good to ask to see the equipment while doing the site visit as it may not fit with the wedding theme and design your couple is looking for.